 BASIC LEADER COURSE OVERVIEW: The Basic Leader Course is a 22-academic-day, MOS immaterial course consisting of 169 academic hours.
-It prepares sergeants, promotable specialists/corporals, and non-promotable specialists/corporals to lead team/squad sized element; providing the foundation for further training and development; and building functional leadership attributes and competencies.
-We look forward to training you in the near future.
+It prepares sergeants, promotable specialists/corporals, and non-promotable specialists/corporals to lead team/squad sized elements; provides the foundation for further training and development; and builds functional leadership attributes and competencies.

-LODGING: All students will reside in the academy barracks at zero cost to the unit or Soldier.
+LODGING: All students will reside in the academy barracks at no cost to the unit or Soldier.

-STANDARDS AND DISCIPLINE: Uniform and grooming standards are strictly enforced.
-It is the Soldier’s responsibility for ensuring wear and appearance reflects the highest level of professionalism.
-Soldiers who do not meet the Army wear and appearance standards will make necessary corrections or provide documentation of an approved exception to policy prior course in-processing.
-Soldiers who fail to make such corrections or produce documentation may be recommended for denied enrollment.
+STANDARDS AND DISCIPLINE: Uniform and grooming standards in accordance with Army Regulation 670-1 (Wear and Appearance of Army Uniforms and Insignia) are strictly enforced.
+It is the Soldier’s responsibility to ensure wear and appearance reflects the highest level of professionalism.
+Students who do not meet the Army wear and appearance standards will make necessary corrections or provide documentation of an approved exception to policy prior to in-processing.
+Soldiers who fail to make such corrections or produce documentation will not be allowed to in-process and will be denied enrollment.

-QUESTIONS: Direct questions and concerns about the course primarily to the Operations ATRRS NCO and/or BLC Chief of Training.
+QUESTIONS: Direct questions and concerns about the course to the Operations NCO and/or BLC Chief of Training.
 During off duty hours contact the Staff Duty NCO.
-During the travel day contact the Staff Duty NCO for all issues, especially travel delays!
-Failure to alert the staff duty of travel delays can result in denied enrollments.
+While travelling to the academy, contact the Staff Duty NCO for all issues, especially travel delays.
+Failure to report or reporting after in-processing will be coded as a “no-show” in ATRRS.

 1361 S O St.